asyncapi/website/pages/jobs/apiture-api-architect.md

 ## About you

-* BMaster's or Bachelor’s degree preferred or commensurate industry experience
+* Master's or Bachelor’s degree preferred or commensurate industry experience
 * Proficient with REST APIs, HTTP, JSON, and several modern programming languages used to build services and clients (Java, JavaScript/TypeScript, Python, Go, Swift, C#, Clojure, etc.), and Markdown
 * OpenAPI 3.x, JSON Schema, AsyncAPI 2.0, YAML, OWASP API Security Top Ten
 * Familiarity with API Style Guides and API Governance